-The PACT Act of 2022 is a bill that was introduced in the United States Congress on January 3, 2022, by Senators Tammy Baldwin and Rob Portman.
-The bill’s purpose is to amend title 38, United States Code, to improve the disability compensation program of the Department of Veterans Affairs.
+The PACT Act 2022 is a bill that was introduced in the United States Congress on January 3, 2022, by Senators Tammy Baldwin and Rob Portman.
+The bill’s purpose is to amend Title 38, United States Code, to improve the disability compensation program of the Department of Veterans Affairs.

 The Act is vital to injured service members and their families exposed to toxic substances and contaminated water.
 The act provides much-needed resources and support to these individuals, including health care, financial assistance, and other benefits.

-Ultimately, the PACT Act is essential in helping injured service members, and their families receive the disability benefits for the care and support they deserve at VA health care facilities and government-approved medical centers.
+Ultimately, the PACT Act 2002 is essential in helping injured service members, and their families receive disability benefits for the care and support they deserve at VA healthcare facilities and government-approved medical centers.

 The Sergeant First Class Heath Robinson Honoring our Promise to Address Comprehensive Toxics (PACT) Act